 This training session is available in-person or virtually.

-In light of the extended travel restrictions and social distancing restrictions, the Seafood HACCP alliance (SHA) Virtual Committee has decided to temporarily amend its current policy for Seafood HACCP Segment Two Training Courses only.
+In light of the extended travel restrictions and social distancing restrictions, the Seafood HACCP alliance (SHA) Virtual Committee has decided to amend its current policy for Seafood HACCP Segment Two Training Courses.
 The SHA believes it is imperative that courses be available, provided in a high-quality manner, and that they do not increase public health risks.
-IMPORTANT: Must have Segment One Completion Notice to attend.
+IMPORTANT: Must have Segment One Course Completion Notice from Cornell University to attend.